motusdao/HNFTs-EIP/README.md

 - Inability to prove traits without revealing sensitive data.
 - Limited interoperability with DID and VC standards.
 - Vulnerability to centralized metadata storage.
+- Complex user experience for key management and transaction signing.

 HNFTs address these gaps by providing: